 All stock-based payments to employees are measured based on the grant date fair value of the awards and recognized in the consolidated statements of operations over the period during which the employee is required to perform services in exchange for the award (generally the four year vesting period of the award).
 We estimate the fair value of RSUs granted by using the closing price of our Class A common stock as reported on the New York Stock Exchange on the date of grant.

 We estimate the fair value of stock options granted using the Black-Scholes option-valuation model.
-For the years ended December 31, 2013, 2012 and 2011, the fair value of options was estimated using the Black-Scholes option pricing model with the following assumptions:
+For the year ended December 31, 2014, there were no options granted.
+For the years ended December 31, 2013 and 2012, the fair value of options was estimated using the Black-Scholes option pricing model with the following assumptions: